rafidamr/word2word-audio/README.md

 ### Audio Synthesis
 #### Preprocessing
 * If any, remove remaining clutters in the texts
-* Assign RVC ID for each speaker
+* Instantiate local Voice Conversion (VC) engine with pre-trained models (training the models is a separate process of voice cloning, use RVC-Project)
-* Instantiate local RVC engine
+* Assign VC ID for each speaker
 #### Synthesis
 * Indonesian audio synthesis: Spin up a local TTS synthesizer and run `synthesis-client.py`
 * English audio synthesis: Use API `google_tts.py` and `synthesis-client--gcp-raw.py`